 - Team members with the Biller or Scheduler role will have access to view and edit all clients' appointments.

-- This is important for adherence to HIPAA’s Meaningful Use clause that states that administrative staff should only have access to PHI that is required for them to do their jobs.
+- This is important for adherence to HIPAA’s Meaningful Use clause, which states that administrative staff should only have access to PHI that's required for them to do their jobs.